Sand, gravel, and rock (SGR) are key to developing and enhancing community infrastructure.

 Can sand, rock and gravel be obtained from banks and rivers in the region?

-The buyer, project contractors, and other users shall secure all permits and other authorizations as required by government authorities and provide Doyon with copies.
+The buyer, project contractors, and other users shall secure all permits and other authorizations as may be required by governmental authorities and provide Doyon with copies.
+Doyon may be able to assist the users in determining what permitting may be necessary for their operations and in attaining required permits upon request.

 Useful facts about measuring SGR